navinrahim/RoboND-Perception-Project/writeup_template.md

     ```
 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.

-#### 2. Complete Exercise 3 Steps.
+#### 3. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.
-Here is an example of how to include an image in your writeup.
+Now, we have the segmented point cloud.
+The next task is to recognize which is which.
+This requires a model for object recognition.
+Since, each of the objects have unique shape and sizes, a simple machine learning algorithm such as Support Vector Machine(SVM) could be used.

+First step in object recognition using machine learning involves training a model.
+For the purpose of data collection for training, [capture_features.py](./sensor_stick/scripts/capture_features.py) is provided.
+Here, we can mention the list of items and number of samples of each and the program spawns each item in the mentioned number of random orientations and collects their features.

+The features collected are the color and normal of the objects.

 ![demo-1](https://user-images.githubusercontent.com/20687560/28748231-46b5b912-7467-11e7-8778-3095172b7b19.png)